 The Company has goodwill of \$1,355,000 recorded as part of its 1996 acquisition of Manufacturers Soap and Chemical Company, operating within the Chemicals Segment, \$1,000,000 recorded as part of its 2009 acquisition of Ram-Fab, Inc. and \$15,898,000 recorded as part of its current year acquisition of Palmer, both operating within the Metals Segment.
 Goodwill, which represents the excess of purchase price over fair value of net assets acquired, is tested for impairment at least on an annual basis.
 The initial step of the goodwill impairment test involves a comparison of the fair value of the reporting unit in which the goodwill is recorded, with its carrying amount.
-If the reporting unit's fair value exceeds its carrying value, no impairment charge equal to the difference in the carrying value of the goodwill and the implied fair value of the goodwill is recorded.
-Implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
-That is, the fair value of the reporting unit as if it had been acquired in a business combination.
-The excess of the reporting unit over the amounts allocated to assets and liabilities is the implied fair value of goodwill.
+If the reporting unit's fair value exceeds its carrying value, no impairment loss is recognized and the second step, which is a calculation of the impairment, is not performed.
+However, if the reporting unit's carrying value exceeds its fair value of the goodwill and the implied fair value of the difference in the carrying value of the goodwill and the implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
+The the reporting unit is allocated to the assets and liabilities of the reporting unit as if it had been acquired in a business combination.
+The excess of the fair value of the reporting unit over the amounts allocated to assets and liabilities is the implied fair value of goodwill.